ansys/pre-commit-hooks/doc/source/getting-started/add-license-headers/faq.rst

     :animate: fade-in-slide-down

-    To use a custom template, create the ``.reuse/templates/`` directory in the root of your repository and add the jinja template to that directory.
-The custom template cannot be named ``ansys.jinja2``, otherwise it will be removed after the hook is done running.
+    To use a custom template, create the ``.reuse/templates/`` directory in the root of your repository and add the Jinja template to that directory.
+The custom template cannot be named ``ansys.jinja2``.
+Otherwise, it would be removed after the hook is done running.

     ::